What skills does a business analyst need?

 - Inconsistent or contradictory

-A business analyst can help bring business rules into the open, providing the business stakeholders with easy access to them.
+A skilled business analyst can help to bring the rules into the open, providing the business stakeholders with easy access to them.

-Business analysts can then work with the IT team to load the rules onto an automated repository so that they are,
+The business analyst can also help to load the rules onto an automated repository so that they are,

 - Accessible to many people at the same time